vgwb/Antura/docs/en/manual/classroom_guide.md

 - Assign a quest to be played at home.
 - Next session, hold a discussion about what they discovered.

-!!! tip "Home reflection prompt"
+> [!tip] Home reflection prompt
-    “Tell a family member one new word and where you saw it.”
+> “Tell a family member one new word and where you saw it.”

 ---